Xwin-LM/Xwin-LM/README.md

 ## News

+- :boom: [Nov, 2023] The [Xwin-Math-70B-V1.0](https://huggingface.co/Xwin-LM/Xwin-Math-70B-V1.0) model achieves **31.8 pass@1 on the MATH benchmark** and **87.0 pass@1 on the GSM8K benchmark**.
+This performance places it first amongst all open-source models!
+- :boom: [Nov, 2023] The [Xwin-Math-7B-V1.0](https://huggingface.co/Xwin-LM/Xwin-Math-7B-V1.0) and [Xwin-Math-13B-V1.0](https://huggingface.co/Xwin-LM/Xwin-Math-13B-V1.0) models achieve **66.6 and 76.2 pass@1 on the GSM8K benchmark**, ranking as top-1 among all LLaMA-2 based 7B and 13B open-source models, respectively!
 - :boom: [Nov, 2023] We released  [**XwinCoder-7B**](https://huggingface.co/Xwin-LM/XwinCoder-7B), [**XwinCoder-13B**](https://huggingface.co/Xwin-LM/XwinCoder-13B), [**XwinCoder-34B**](https://huggingface.co/Xwin-LM/XwinCoder-34B).
 Our XwinCoder-34B reached **74.2** on HumanEval and it **achieves comparable performance as GPT-3.5-turbo on 6 benchmarks.**
 - :boom: [Oct 12, 2023] [Xwin-LM-7B-V0.2](https://huggingface.co/Xwin-LM/Xwin-LM-7B-V0.2) and [Xwin-LM-13B-V0.2](https://huggingface.co/Xwin-LM/Xwin-LM-13B-V0.2) have been released, with improved comparison data and RL training (i.e., PPO).
 Their winrates v.s.
 GPT-4 have increased significantly, reaching **59.83%** (7B model) and **70.36%** (13B model) respectively.
 The 70B model will be released soon.
 - :boom: [Sep, 2023] We released [Xwin-LM-70B-V0.1](https://huggingface.co/Xwin-LM/Xwin-LM-70B-V0.1), which has achieved a win-rate against Davinci-003 of **95.57%** on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/) benchmark, ranking as **TOP-1** on AlpacaEval. **It was the FIRST model surpassing GPT-4** on [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/).
 Also note its winrate v.s.
 GPT-4 is **60.61**.